-Building RPNCalc from the Source
+Building RPNCalc

 RPNCalc is written in Java and uses Gradle as it’s build tool.
 To build, you’ll need to have the Java Development Kit (JDK) installed on your system.
-Make sure you get the JDK and not the Java Runtime Environment (JRE) which most people would have on their machines.
+Make sure you get the JDK and not the Java Runtime Environment (JRE) which many people would have on their machines.
 The JRE allows you to run Java applications, but not build them.
 At the time of this writing, you’ll need Java 21 or newer.

 ./gradlew shadowJar